 A place where communal phys-reps are stored, often with items available for loan to new players until they buy/make/are given their own.

-Even though you may just have invented your character yesterday, supposedly they have been alive for a decade or two and in that time they might have done interesting things which shaped their personality.
+Even though you may just have invented your character yesterday, supposedly they have been alive for at least decade or two and in that time they might have done interesting things which shaped their personality.
 The more rich and colourful the background, the easier it is to roleplay the character and the more "alive" they become.
 You should email your background to the refs, or just keep it in your head to apply in-character.

 A broken phys-rep is one that doesn't work for its intended purpose any more, like a sword where the handle comes away from the blade.
 If the weapons checker says your weapon is broken or unsafe, it is; don't sneak it in.
 A broken rule or character is one that is vastly more powerful than the rest of the system.